alcabon/named-credentials/SAML SSO flows between Salesforce (as the Service Provider) and PingFederate (as the Identity Provider).md

 * **Standard Salesforce Domains:** Salesforce handles the HTTPS/TLS certificates.
 You view them via your browser, not directly in Setup as a manageable item.
 * **Custom Domains for Salesforce:** You have options to manage the HTTPS/TLS certificates for these within Salesforce Setup, either by uploading your own or using a Salesforce-managed one.

+---

+# HTTPS/TLS certificates are distinct from the SAML-specific signing and encryption certificates

-You are correct in your initial understanding that these HTTPS/TLS certificates are distinct from the SAML-specific signing and encryption certificates, which are explicitly managed in "Certificate and Key Management" (for certificates Salesforce uses as an SP or IdP) and "Single Sign-On Settings" (for uploading an external IdP's public SAML signing certificate).
+**These HTTPS/TLS certificates are distinct from the SAML-specific signing and encryption certificates, which are explicitly managed in "Certificate and Key Management" (for certificates Salesforce uses as an SP or IdP) and "Single Sign-On Settings" (for uploading an external IdP's public SAML signing certificate).**

 Yes, that's a correct understanding.